ticdat/ticdat/examples/expert_section/opl/oil_blend/readme.txt

 As you can see, even though the input schema contains tables named gas and oil, the resulting auto-generated code populates data structures named inp_gas and inp_oil.
-This avoids naming collisions with the gas and oil variables defined in oil.mod, and avoids the need to rename these variables in oil_blend.mod.
+This avoids naming collisions with the gas and oil variables defined in oil.mod, and precludes any need to rename these variables in oil_blend.mod.
 Similarly, the parameters tables for the input and solution schema correspond to inp_parameters and sln_parameters, and thus it is easy to distinguish between them in oil_blend.mod.